Algorithmic homeomorphism of 3-manifolds as a corollary of geometrization: Geometrization is recursive

+where $n$ and $m$ need not be equal, if $Df$ has constant rank $kr$, then the image $f(U)$ is a manifold and $f$ is a submersion onto its image.
+In this case the equation $f(x) = 0$ is first-order rigid \emph{except for} the directions parallel to the manifold $f^{-1}(0)$.
+By the implicit function theorem, we can discard some set of $n-rk$ coordinates in the domain and project to some set of $k$ coordinates in the target to achieve unconditional first-order rigidity that satisfies the hypotheses of \Thm{th:nkn}.

-In order to use a Newton-Kantorovich-type criterion, we will need a corollary of the Calabi-Weil rigidity theorem.
+To establish first-order rigidity in our case, we will need a corollary of the Calabi-Weil rigidity theorem.

-\begin{theorem}[Calabi-Weil {\cite[\S8.10]{Kapovich:book}}] If $N$ is a closed, hyperbolic 3-manifold, then the induced representation of its fundamental group,
+\begin{theorem}[Calabi-Weil {\cite[Sec.~8.10]{Kapovich:book}}] If $N$ is a closed, hyperbolic 3-manifold, then the induced representation of its fundamental group,

-is first-order rigid up to conjugacy. (\Ie, it is infinitesimally rigid at the level of the first derivative.)
+is first-order rigid except for conjugacy. (\Ie, it is infinitesimally rigid at the level of the first derivative.)
 The same is true if $N$ is cusped, among representations that are parabolic at the torus cusps. \end{theorem}

-\begin{corollary}[Folklore {\cite[\S1.3]{Izmestiev:rigidity}}] If $\tau$ is a geometric triangulation of a closed or cusped hyperbolic 3-manifold $N^*$, then it is first-order rigid except for motion of the non-ideal vertices. \end{corollary}
+\begin{corollary}[Stated by Izmestiev {\cite[Sec.~1.3]{Izmestiev:rigidity}}] If $\Theta$ is a geometric triangulation of a closed or cusped hyperbolic 3-manifold $N^*$, then it is first-order rigid except for motion of the non-ideal vertices. \end{corollary}

-Since \Cor{c:rigid} is to our knowledge a folklore result, we give a proof in \Sec{s:rigid}.
+Since we could not find a proof of \Cor{c:rigid} in the literature, we provide one in \Sec{ss:rigid}.

-\begin{proof}[Proof of second version of \Lem{l:hyprec}] We fix the model of each tetrahedron in the upper half space model so that it has exactly six degrees of freedom, or five if one of the vertices is ideal.
+\begin{proof}[Proof of case 2 of \Lem{l:hyprec}] We fix the model of each tetrahedron in the upper half space model so that it has exactly six degrees of freedom, or five if one of the vertices is ideal.
 After ordering the vertices $v_1, v_2, v_3, v_4$, we can put vertex $v_1$ at $(0,0,1)$; we can put vertex $v_2$ directly below it (or at $(0,0,0)$, allowing it to be the ideal vertex); and we can put $v_3$ at a position of the form $(a,0,b)$.
 We approximate the positions of the vertices approximately with rational numbers.
 We can then approximate the lengths and angles of each tetrahedron in the same form, as well as the first and second derivatives of the lengths and angles as a function of the main variables, the separate positions of the vertices in the ideal models of the tetrahedra.